-Over the years, CSE has researched, written and advocated successfully for various changes in the renewable energy sector, with focus on promoting decentralised renewable energy sources to enable energy access for the poor.
+Over the years, CSE has researched, written and advocated successfully for various changes in the renewable energy sector, with a focus on promoting decentralised renewable energy sources to enable energy access for the poor.
 This includes the development of renewable energy-based mini-grids in rural areas and deployment of solar rooftop in urban areas.

 CSE’s research in the sector led to the development of a first of its kind ‘State of Renewable Energy in India’ report in 2014 that gave a comprehensive view of the status of renewable energy by analyzing all the policies in the renewable energy sector.
 CSE has used its research to constantly engage with the government and advocate for change in the government’s policy framework.
-CSE was part of a committee that worked with Ministry of New and Renewable Energy to draft India’s first ‘National mini-grid policy’ for rural electrification based on renewable energy.
+CSE was part of a committee that worked with the Ministry of New and Renewable Energy to draft India’s first ‘National mini-grid policy’ for rural electrification based on renewable energy.
 CSE was also part of the expert committee that assisted in drafting the National Renewable Energy Act that was released for public comments on July 15, 2015; over 80 per cent of the recommendations made by CSE were incorporated into the draft.

 CSE’s efforts in India to mainstream renewable energy has given direction to our global work, wherein our efforts sought building of a strong coalition to develop a common framework of incentives for renewable energy development.
-Currently, CSE is working in Indonesia and Tanzania to increase its renewable ambition.